thien/spacebodies.cpp/Report/Report.md

   | 50000 | 7 | 0.049742 | 55.82085714 | 55.87059914 | 0.000146939975 |
   | 50000 | 8 | 0.056105 | 54.79475 | 54.850855 | 0.0001151510654 |

+ As the processor in question includes hyper-threading, it may obfuscate the results in some manner.
+The program depends on its floating point operations.
+The use of hyper-threading provides the illusion of 8 threads, whereas in reality, floating point registers are shared between a virtual thread and a physical core, reducing the effectiveness of the extra threads.
+This is shown in the graph below, where diminishing returns can be seen from 4 threads onwards.
+We can see this in Figure 3, where the results reach diminishing returns after 4 threads.
+Therefore, we treat the rest of Gustafson's formula using 4 threads; representing the physical cores.

   ![Red represents 50,000 body operations, and blue represents 20,000 bodies.](20k-50k.png)